msftcangoblowm/drain-swamp-action/README.rst

 :code:`python -m build` executes build backends within a subprocess.
 And does not pass thru the config_settings.

-To customize the build process really needs those config settings.
+To customize the build process, config settings are absolutely needed.

 Definitions
 ------------

 - ``DS_CONFIG_SETTINGS``

-Environment variable holding absolute path to a valid TOML file
+Environment variable with absolute path to a valid TOML file

 - a valid TOML file